 PMCID: all published articles receive a PMCID

-Inequalities in Health welcomes submissions of the following article types: Book Review, Brief Research Report, Classification, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+Inequalities in Health welcomes submissions of the following article types: Brief Research Report, Classification, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Inequalities in Health, where they are peer-reviewed by the Associate and Review Editors of the specialty section.